How to Protect Yourself from Online Blackmailers?

 How Blackmailers Bypass Security

-1. Infiltration: The first step is infiltration, and there are quite a few methods for this.
-It may be an untargeted attack, where the aim is to break into as many devices or systems as possible, or it may be a targeted attack in which the threat actors are specifically after a particular organization and may employ various methods, all of which depend on the objective of the attack.
+• Infiltration: The first step is infiltration, and there are several methods for this.
+It may be an untargeted attack, aiming to break into as many devices or systems as possible, or a targeted attack specifically focusing on a particular organization.

-2. Propagation: Once inside a system, the next step is to get a hold of sensitive information.
+• Propagation: Once inside a system, the next step is to obtain a hold of sensitive information.

-3. Extortion: With the victim’s data in hand, the attackers demand a ransom (usually cryptocurrency).
-Victims are typically left with no choice (or at least that’s what they presume) but to pay for the decryption key, cessation of the attack, or release of the personal data.
+• Extortion: With the victim’s data in hand, the attackers demand a ransom (usually in cryptocurrency).
+Victims typically feel they have no choice (or at least presume so) but to pay for the decryption key, cessation of the attack, or non-release of their personal data.

-4. Persistence: After the payout, the attackers should provide the means to recover the data or restore the system.
-However, their end of the bargain is not always kept, as one would expect from criminals.
-But it doesn’t just end there!
-Many times, attackers leave their presence in the system for potential future attacks, particularly if their initial attempt was successful.
+• Persistence: After the payout, attackers should provide means to recover the data or restore the system.
+However, as often expected from criminals, they don’t always uphold their end of the bargain.
+Furthermore, they frequently leave a way to enable potential future attacks, especially if the initial attempt was profitable.

 How Blackmailers Gain Access to Sensitive Data